JammingEnd/Eu5_LocationDefinitionTool/README.md

 the app uses folder names to read and write.
 - the files in common/* are retrieved dynamically, it'll grab the top most file.
 - not all folders in common/ need to be present. just make sure at least one of the two directories have an instance.
-- the file for the location-pop definition just requires the word 'pop' (no capitals) to be present in the name. but i'll change this when the game releases.
+- the file for the name-id definition is read in map_data/named-locations/ but only the top file is read and written

 ## How to use
 Upon starting the app youre prompted with two fields, one for the base game and one for your mod.
 Use the browse button to open a file explorer and select the root of your project folders.